 5. Make it visible:

-I'm a huge believer in Vision Boards; I have dozens.
-They have been incredibly valuable for changing my thinking and keeping my focused on my intentions.
-It's great to have a (or a few) physical vision board and I find categorizing them helps; for instance, my family has one just for vacations.
+I’m a huge believer in Vision Boards; I have dozens.
+They have been incredibly valuable for changing my thinking and keeping me focused on my intentions.
+It’s great to have a (or a few) physical vision board and I find categorizing them helps; for instance, my family has one just for vacations.
 Pinterest is also an awesome tool for virtual vision boards that you can create by subject; one of my favorites is uplifting words.
 Surrounding yourself positive visual representations and words that reflect what you truly want to create and have in your life is powerful because you become what you repeatedly do and see.
 Vision boards help your brain passively focus on your desires and not your fears.
-Oh and my vacation vision board has currently helped me manifest about a dozen amazing adventures (and even an RV at one point).
+Oh, and my vacation vision board has currently helped me manifest about a dozen amazing adventures (and even an RV at one point).

 Your thinking is far more important than you may realize.
 Our thoughts have and emit energy, and humanity truly needs a lot more collective positive energy right now.
 Years later, I now realize that a single worrisome thought can begin to unravel your dreams and peace almost instantly.
 Changing your thinking to positivity, even if it’s by force at times, is absolutely the most important thing you can do for your health, happiness, loved ones and the world.